METLIFE CFO JOHN McCALLION PROVIDES FOURTH QUARTER AND FULL YEAR 2022 FINANCIAL UPDATE VIDEO

 (29) insufficient protection from operational risks;

-(30) confidential information protection or other cybersecurity or disaster recovery failures;
+(30) failure to protect confidentiality and integrity of data or other cybersecurity or disaster recovery failures;

 (31) accounting standards changes;